 Over four intensive weeks, we will cover a number of practical and theoretical approaches to curating political material, and the politics of curating.

 No prerequisites are required, the tutor will accommodate any specific access needs.
-There are two bursary places available for this course.
-If you would have specific access needs or would like to apply for a bursary please contact: firstname.lastname@example.org.
+If you would have specific access needs please contact: email@example.com.

 Searching Elsewhere: Procuring Films from South-West Asia and North Africa

 Introduction to procuring films beyond the institutional realm of gallery representatives and distributors.
 Examples of programming in South-West Asia and North Africa are used throughout, with an emphasis on activist networks and working in zones of political conflict.
 We also explore the importance of community in programming, and how films can be brought back to the local communities they are made about.

 Curating the Institution: Choosing the Margins as a Space of Radical Openness

 Taking bell hooks’ essay ‘Choosing the Margins as a Space of Radical Openness’ as a prompt, we begin by problematising the role of political cinema in the institution.
 This includes the role of queer and racialised bodies in its public programming, education and D&I sectors.
 How do we obtain our right to opacity within institutions?
 Secondly, a range of alternatives to institutional spaces are presented; drawing from a history of programming in factories (see The Hour of the Furnaces and Hito Steyerl’s ‘Is The Museum a Factory?’).